For Undergraduate Students

-The Writing Center provides to all North Park undergraduate students one-on-one 40-minute writing consultations given by trained undergraduate students.
+The Writing Center provides to all North Park undergraduate students one-on-one writing consultations given by trained undergraduate students.
 Writing Advisors are available to conference with you on any paper at any point in the process, from understanding the assignment and brainstorming to revising drafts to reviewing your bibliography and more.

 The Writing Center’s goal is to strengthen writers, not just written products, so your consultation is not just about the specific assignment but about your growth as a writer.
 All writers—even professional writers—benefit from input at various stages in the writing process.
 The writing center aims to cultivate that process and provide a safe and respectful space that promotes healthy, coordinated habits for writing and learning.

 The Writing Center is located on the 1st Floor of Brandel Library, room 123.
 There is no need to make an appointment; you may stop by whenever the writing center is open:

 Monday-Thursday: 10 am to noon, 1 pm – 5 pm, and 6 pm – 10 pm

 Note that the Writing Center opens week 3 of each new semester begins and stays open throughout finals week.